Projective Cones for Sequential Dispersing Billiards: Cones and Projective Metrics

 Now for $a, c, A, L >1$, and $\delta \in (0, \delta_0/3]$, define the cone

 We write the constants $c, A, L$ explicitly as subscripts in our notation for the cone since these will be the parameters which are contracted by the dynamics.
 By contrast, the exponents $\alpha, \beta, \gamma, q$ are fixed and will not be altered by the dynamics, while the constant $a$, which will be chosen in Lemma \ref{lem:test contract}, will not appear directly in the contraction constant of the cone.

+Intuitively, \eqref{eq:cone 2} requires that the `mass' of functions in the cone be evenly distributed throughout the phase space, while \eqref{eq:cone 3} implies that, even though the functions in the cone are not necessarily bounded, their average on a short stable curve $W$ cannot be larger than some constant times $|W|^{q-1}$.
+Condition \eqref{eq:cone 5} says that, once you integrate along stable curves, you get an object which is morally $\gamma$-H\"older on the space of curves with the `metric' $d_{\cW^s}$.
+That is, \eqref{eq:cone 5} implies some form of weak H\"older regularity for $f$ transverse to the stable cone.

+\begin{remark} The above cone is a considerable simplification of the one introduced in {\cite[Section 4.1]{liv95}}.
+The parameter $\zeta$ in {\cite[Section 4.1]{liv95}} plays the role of the parameter $q$ here: it allows one to control the integral of an element of the cone on short stable curves.
+By contrast, the introduction of the new H\"older exponents $\alpha,\beta,\gamma$ is necessary, as already evident in {\cite{demzhang11} and \cite{demzhang13}}, to allow for the wilder singularities present in billiard maps with respect to the ones treated in {\cite[Section 4]{liv95}}.
+In particular, the requirement $\alpha \le 1/3$ is forced by the distortion bound {\bf (H4)}, which in turn depends on the choice of homogeneity strips.
+The relation between the above cone and the norms in {\cite{demzhang11} and \cite{demzhang13}} is very close: the cone has a natural norm associated to it (see \cite[Appendix D.2 and, in particular, equation (D.2.1)]{dkl21}) which is very similar to the norms in {\cite{demzhang11} and \cite{demzhang13}}. \end{remark}

 For convenience, we will require that $\delta_0$ is sufficiently small that

 This will imply similar bounds in terms of $\delta$ since $\delta \le \delta_0/3$.